 An OPEN PORCH has a roof over a deck or a patio but has no screens.
 Really, it is just a roof with support columns – it is totally open to breezes, but is also open to bugs and wind-blown rain.
 Its shade lowers sunny summer temperatures inside by ten or fifteen degrees.
 Would you and friends enjoy an afternoon relaxing on these open porches?

 Put an open porch on the front of your house, and we’ll call it a FRONT PORCH.
 Although some front porches in urban areas are enclosed, most front porches are open.

-The roofs of smaller FRONT ENTRY Porches protect arriving guests from the weather, but the best Front Entries entice guests to your front door:
+The roofs of smaller PORTICOs and FRONT ENTRY Porches protect arriving guests from the weather, but the best Front Entries entice guests to your front door:

 Click on any picture to enlarge.

 In New England, our FARMER’S PORCHES are wide and inviting:

 Grab a comfortable chair and relax with an iced tea and a good book.
 Watch the world go by.

 Of all porches, the most popular is the SCREENED PORCH.
 It is usually in the back yard and has a range of options: kneewalls or rails; cathedral or flat ceilings; gable, shed or hip roofs; skylights or not; rustic beams or finished trim.